xero/moebius-web/README.md

 # Clone Brush - comma

-Once a text block has been selected by using the 'alt' or 'option' key, it can then be used as a brush anywhere else on the image.
-Holding down ctrl whilst dragging the mouse will clone the text character immediately underneath the pointer when the drag operation is started, effectively 'smearing' the text character over the canvas.
+Once a text block has been selected by using the 'ctrl' or 'alt/option' key, it can then be used as a brush anywhere else on the image.
+Holding down alt whilst dragging the mouse will clone the text character immediately underneath the pointer when the drag operation is started, effectively 'smearing' the text character over the canvas.

 # Text - t